ACTS RETIREMENT-LIFE COMMUNITIES,® INC. (ACTS*)

 Coroners, Medical Examiners, Funeral Directors, Organ Procurement Organizations.
 We may disclose your protected health information to a coroner, medical examiner, funeral director or, if you are an organ donor, to an organization involved in the donation of organs and tissue.

 To Avert a Serious Threat to Health or Safety.
-We may use and disclose your protected health information when ACTS believes in good faith that the disclosure is necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person.
-However, any disclosure would be made only to someone ACTS, in good faith, reasonably believes is able to help prevent or lessen the threat.
+We may use and disclose your protected health information when we believe in good faith that the disclosure is necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person.
+However, any disclosure would be made only to someone we, in good faith, reasonably believe is able to help prevent or lessen the threat.

 Military and Veterans.
 If you are a member of the armed forces, we may use and disclose your protected health information as required by military command authorities.
 We may also use and disclose protected health information about foreign military personnel as required by the appropriate foreign military authority.